ans-group/docs.ukfast.co.uk/source/monitoring/DPACK/DPACK.md

 # Using DPACK to monitor server/VM performance

 The Dell Performance Analysis Collection Kit is free software provided by Dell to check performance of a server/VM for a set period of time.
+It is totally non-intrusive so can be run on production environments at any time.

 You can request a DPACK capture by contacting your Account Manager.